· Originally published March 4, 2024

 If Wrangell were a state, it would be larger than Connecticut, Delaware, and Rhode Island.

-Now, the drive is a bit of a trek (5 hours from Anchorage) to get to McCarthy, Alaska where visitors can access the historic Kennecot mine and Root Glacier.
+Now, the drive is a bit of a trek (5 hours from Anchorage) to get to McCarthy, Alaska where visitors can access the historic Kennecot Mine and Root Glacier.

 READ: Our detailed Wrangell St Elias National Park Guide

-7. Isle Royale National Park – 25,844
+7. North Cascades National Park

-6. Katmai National Park – 24,764
+6. Katmai National Park

 Location: Alaska, USA

-Our Favorite Resources: Guide | Map
+Our Favorite Resources: Guide| Map

-As the sixth least visited national park in America, Katmai saw 24,764 visitors in 2021.
+As the sixth least visited national park in America, Katmai saw 33,763 visitors in 2026.
 Considering how difficult and expensive it is to reach Katmai this is a pretty impressive number.

 About Katmai National Park

 The fact of the matter is that it just ain’t easy (or cheap) to do so.
 Getting to Katmai typically requires multiple flights and thousands of dollars which puts it squarely out of reach for most Americans.
+Expect to spend $1200 on a day trip, and that’s before you add in lodging.

-Accessing Katmai National Park is expensive.
 There are no roads that lead into the park which means getting to Katmai requires a flight (and not on a commercial flight).

+In addition, viewing the Bears of Brooks Falls means yet another flight to that section of the park.
 From King Salmon it the cost to Brooks Falls is around $300.
 Once here, behold the best bear viewing on the planet via a safe viewing platform.

 READ: Our detailed Katmai National Park Guide